0xSpaceShard/nimbora-docs/docs/concepts/guide/02-earn.md

 ## How to request a withdrawal

-Withdrawal are not synchronous such as deposits they take an average of 1 day to be processed, a fast withdrawal option should arrive later on.
+Withdrawal are not synchronous such as deposits.
+Withdrawals take between 12 and 48 hours to be processed.
+A fast withdrawal option should arrive later on.

 First, you need to decide on the amount you want to withdraw.
 This could be all or a portion of your assets.